mecid/mecid.github.io/_posts/2021-03-18-ui-testing-in-swift-with-xctest-framework.md

 app.buttons["logout"].twoFingerTap()
 ```

-To learn more about the actions that XCTest provides us, take a look at the documentation of the *XCUIElement* class.
+To learn more about the actions that XCTest provides us, take a look at the documentation for the *XCUIElement* class.

 #### Advanced example
 Now we can interact with our app using the XCTest framework.
 Let's write a more interesting test that verifies login flow.
 Assume that you have a login view written in SwiftUI.
 It might look like this: